htrajan/ht-drawsteel/Draw Steel Rules.md

 **Effect:** Choose one of the following effects:
 \- You herald a rousing tale of victory.
 An ally within distance has an edge on the next power roll they make before the start of your next turn.
 \- You weave a tale of caution.
-An ally within distance has `(SHIELD)` on the next instance of damage they take until the start of your next turn.
+An ally within distance has `🛡` on the next instance of damage they take until the start of your next turn.
 \- You insult the enemy where they're most vulnerable.
-The next attack made against an enemy within distance has `(SURGE)` until the start of your next turn.
+The next attack made against an enemy within distance has `⚡` until the start of your next turn.

 **Spend 3 Drama:** You can have 2 targets for any of these effects instead of 1.